jt14den/uc-carps-intro-r/challenges.md

 ## Challenge 8
 It’s good practice to also check the last few lines of your data and some in the middle.
 How would you do this?

 Searching for ones specifically in the middle isn’t too hard, but we could ask for a few lines at random.
 How would you code this?
+HINT: look for help on the function sample: `?sample`

 ### Solutions:
 To check the last few lines it’s relatively simple as R already has a function for this: